-Elderberry Sambucus tree, a native tree, is also known as Sambucus nigra, Euripean elderberry and black elderberry.
-It has clusters of white flowers and small black/blueberries.
+Elderberry Sambucus tree, Sambucus nigra, a native tree, It has clusters of white flowers and small black/blueberries.
 Many parts of the plant have been used medicinally.
 They are good for making juice, jam, pie, chutney and elderberry wine.
 Many people keep it around during cold and flu season.

 • Sun: Full sun to part shade

 • Size: 5-12 ft tall; 5-12 ft spread

 • Butterflies and other insects are attracted to the blooms.
 Its fruits are eaten by mammals and many species of songbirds.
 It makes an excellent nesting site for birds and provides cover for quail and pheasants.
 Deer browse the leaves, twigs and fruit.

 • Cooked berries are edible and can be used in pies, pancakes, and jellies; flowers and fruits used in winemaking, marmalade, yogurt, and desserts.

 • Clusters of round, edible, purplish-black drupes display from June to August.
 Each berry is 1/4 inch across, contains 3-5 seeds and is borne in large drooping clusters.